sayyed-nehal/practice-repo/README.md

 # practice-repo
-my dream to become full-stack develoer at pune with settle down(with family)
+my dream to become full-stack develoer at pune with settle down(with family) and colig